rachaelfinch/rachaelfinch.GitHub.io/SQL_Bank_Project.md

 ```
 ![Question 7](/images/M4_Q7.jpg)

-8. Now I ran a query to see how much money is still owed to the IDA for these projects.
+8. Now, I ran a query to see how much money is still owed to the IDA for these projects.
 ```sql
 SELECT SUM("Due to IDA (US$)") FROM "Banking_Data_Feb15" WHERE "Project Name" LIKE '%ROAD CONSTRUCTION%'